Skip to main content

 Suites, Specs and Expectations

-Inside that function is where we specify our expectations - an expectation which can either return true or false based on an actual value and an expected value.
+Inside that function, you write expectations.
+Each expectation returns true or false based on an actual value and an expected value.

 Test Driven Development